-Arbitration is the resolution of disputes through arbitration by an arbitrator instead of judicial proceedings in courts.
+Arbitration is the resolution of disputes by way of adjudication by an arbitrator instead of judicial proceedings in courts.
 In order for an issue to be discussed before an arbitrator, both parties must agree to this in writing.
-The agreement can be even before the conflict between the parties arises within the arbitration clause of the contract or according to a late agreement – at the outbreak of the conflict.
+The agreement can be even before the conflict arises between the parties, in the form of an arbitration clause in a contract or according to a later agreement – when the conflict arises.

-The arbitration procedure ends with an award that can be submitted to the court for approval.
-An arbitral award that has been legally confirmed is a court decision, for all intents and purposes, and it can also be enforced through the enforcement office.
+The arbitration proceedings ends with an award that can be filed in the court for approval.
+An arbitral award that has been confirmed has the authority of a court decision, for all intents and purposes, and it can also be enforced through the execution office.

-In the Arbitration Law, “arbitrator” is defined as any person appointed to serve as an arbitrator under an agreement between the parties.
+In the Arbitration Law, an “arbitrator” is defined as any person appointed to serve as an arbitrator pursuant to an agreement between the parties.
 As a general rule, any person in Israel may serve as an arbitrator, even if he is not a lawyer by profession.

-However, there is a distinct advantage to choosing a professional who has been trained to manage arbitration procedures, and who is familiar with both the provisions of the law and the accepted norms in the field in which the dispute arose.
+However, there is a distinct advantage to choosing a professional who has been trained in conducting arbitration proceedings, and who is familiar with the provisions of the law as well as the accepted norms in the field in which the dispute arose.

 Arbitration proceedings begin with the signing of an arbitration agreement between the parties to the dispute.
-The signing of the agreement is a preliminary requirement for the existence of the arbitration procedure.
-The arbitration agreement may be a dedicated arbitration agreement sometimes called an “arbitration deed”.
+The signing of the agreement constitutes a preliminary requirement for holding arbitration proceedings.
+The arbitration agreement can be a dedicated arbitration agreement, which is sometimes called an “arbitration deed”.
 However, it is usually a single clause in a more comprehensive agreement that regulates all the issues on which the parties disagree.

-To the extent that the parties did not sign an arbitration clause before the outbreak of the conflict, but upon the outbreak of the conflict the parties prefer to litigate outside the walls of the court, they can still agree on transferring the dispute to be resolved in the framework of arbitration.
+In the event that the parties do not sign an arbitration clause before the dispute breaks out, but when the dispute arises the parties prefer to litigate outside the court, they can still agree on referring the dispute to be resolved through arbitration.

-Even when a case comes to litigation in a court, and the judge recommends the parties to manage the conflict between them within the framework of arbitration, upon receiving the consent of the parties to this, the judge is authorized to transfer the case to an arbitration procedure.
+Even when a case comes to court, and the judge recommends that the parties conduct their dispute through arbitration, after receiving the consent of the parties to this, the judge is authorized to refer the case to arbitration.